endlessm/amalgamate-pages/README.md

 The important elements are:

 1. The `workflow_run` trigger: this causes the publish workflow to run whenever any of the input artifacts are updated.
+(The `delete` trigger causes the workflow to run when a branch is deleted.)
 2. The `permissions` section: this workflow must be allowed to write to GitHub Pages.
 3. The `workflow_name` and `artifact_name` parameters to this action: these are how the action finds the artifacts to amalgamate and publish.